 The Credit Union established borrowing privileges at the Discount Window with the Federal Reserve Bank.
-No advances were made in 2020 and 2019.
+No advances were made in 2021 and 2020.
+The Credit Union pledged \$47 million of securities as collateral as of December 31, 2021 and 2020.

 The Credit Union is a member of the FHLB of Atlanta.
 As a member, the Credit Union may from time to time apply for an advance or advances which may be available to it.
-These advances are secured by all stock of the FHLB owned by the Credit Union, and essentially all eligible one- to four-family residential real estate, home equity, and commercial real estate loans under a blanket lien pledge.
-Loans pledged as collateral amounted to approximately \$698 million and \$788 million as of December 31, 2020 and 2019, respectively.
-There were no balances outstanding on this line at December 31, 2020 and 2019.
+These advances are secured by all stock of the FHLB owned by the Credit Union, and essentially all eligible one- to four-family residential real estate, home equity, and commercial real estate loans under a blanket lien.
+Loans under blanket lien amounted to \$553 million and \$698 million as of December 31, 2021 and 2020, respectively.
+There were no balances outstanding on this line as of December 31, 2021 and 2020.